angelosalatino/cso-classifier/README.md

 ### Installation using PIP

 1. Ensure you have **Python 3.6** or above installed.
 Download [latest version](https://www.python.org/downloads/).
+Perhaps, you may want to use a virtual environment.
+Here is how to [create and activate](https://docs.python.org/3/tutorial/venv.html) a virtual environment.
 2. Use pip to install the classifier: ```pip install cso-classifier```
 3. Setting up the classifier.
 Go to [Setup](#setup) for finalising the installation.

 ### Installation using Github

 1. Ensure you have [**Python 3.6**](https://www.python.org/downloads/) or above installed.
 Download [latest version](https://www.python.org/downloads/).
+Perhaps, you may want to use a virtual environment.
+Here is how to [create and activate](https://docs.python.org/3/tutorial/venv.html) a virtual environment.
 2. Download this repository using: ```git clone https://github.com/angelosalatino/cso-classifier.git```
 3. Install the package by running the following command: ```pip install ./cso-classifier```
 4. Setting up the classifier.
 Go to [Setup](#setup) for finalising the installation.

 ### Troubleshooting

 Although, we have worked hard to fix many issues occurring at testing phase, some of them could still arise for reasons that go beyond our control.
-Here is a list of the common ones we have encountered.
+Here is the list of the common issues we have encountered.

 #### Unable to install requirements